-- (b) Ipsen Group considerations - 1 The general calculation including no-shows / cancellation fees and group expenses treatment - The costs of "no-shows" (occurring when a HCP fails to attend a meeting they were supposed to) Two situations can occur: - 1 Ipsen booked and paid in advance for a forecasted number of HCPs/HCOs - Calculated Amount = (Actual cost / Forecasted number of attendees, including Ipsen staff and non HCP attendees) - Disclosure: Calculated Amount, disclosed on actual attendees - Example: Ipsen has paid in advance 100€ for 8 HCPs and 2 Ipsen staff.
+- The general calculation including no-shows / cancellation fees and group expenses treatment - The costs of "no-shows" (occurring when a HCP fails to attend a meeting they were supposed to) Two situations can occur: - Ipsen booked and paid in advance for a forecasted number of HCPs/HCOs - Calculated Amount = (Actual cost / Forecasted number of attendees, including Ipsen staff and non HCP attendees) - Disclosure: Calculated Amount, disclosed on actual attendees - Example: Ipsen has paid in advance 100€ for 8 HCPs and 2 Ipsen staff.

 Only 6 of the 8 HCPs have actually attended the meeting.
 For each of these 6 actual HCPs attendees, the calculated amount (100€/(8+2) = 10€) is disclosed.

-No cost is disclosed under the name of the "no-shows", nor on the Ipsen staff.
+No cost is disclosed under the name of the "no-shows", nor on the lpsen staff.

 - 2 Ipsen paid fees according to the number of attendees - Calculated Amount = (Actual cost / Actual number of attendees, including Ipsen staff and non HCP attendees) - Disclosure: Calculated Amount, disclosed on actual attendees. - Example: A meeting is organized with 11 HCPs and 2 Ipsen staff.
 Only 8 of the 11 HCPs have actually attended the meeting.
 The final invoice paid by Ipsen for this meeting is 100€.
-For each of the 8 actual HCPs attendees, the calculated amount (100€/(8+2) = 10€) is disclosed. - No cost is disclosed under the name of the "no-shows", nor on the Ipsen staff. - Cancellation fees (penalty for annulling a confirmed arrangement or order) are not disclosed.

-- Countries can disclose the " net amount " or the " gross amount " (see local considerations).
+For each of the 8 actual HCPs attendees, the calculated amount (100€/(8+2) = 10€) is disclosed.
+No cost is disclosed under the name of the "no-shows", nor on the Ipsen staff. - Cancellation fees (penalty for annulling a confirmed arrangement or order) are not disclosed. - 2 The treatment of VAT and other taxes - Countries can disclose the " net amount " or the " gross amount " (see local considerations). - The final benefit versus ToV (linked above to the question 1.01 -1) PCOs / HCOs